GeoPlatform/geoplatform-demos/examples/tippecanoe/NHD/README.md

 ## User Data

 The `UserData` property within the *spec.json* contains base64 encoded data which gives the ec2 instance instructions on bootup.
 These instructions are scripted out in *userdata.sh*.
-The script contains working commands that install Tippecanoem, Docker, copy the source GDB and run each target feature class through a series of commands to convert them to a MBTiles format.
+The script contains working commands that install Tippecanoe, Docker, copy the source GDB and run each target feature class through a series of commands to convert them to a MBTiles format.
 Once all feature classes have been converted to a MBTiles format, they are joined together using the `tile-join` command, expanded to a tile directory and copied/synced to s3.
 It is important to have the final `sudo shutdown now` command followed by a new line to ensure that the server is terminated at the end of the process otherwise unwanted charges could occur if not properly shutdown.

 **Bootloading the Processing Script**